Streus/encounter/rules.md

 ### Player turn
 **Check Health.** If you have zero or less Health, you are incapacitated and skip your turn.

+**Check Boss Status cards.**

 **Draw Boss cards.** Begin your turn by drawing the number of cards indicated on the Boss card from the Boss deck.
 If the Boss deck runs out, shuffle the Boss discard pile and add it to the Boss deck.
 Place the drawn cards in front of you.

-**Draw Hero cards.** Draw 4 cards from your Hero deck.
+**Draw Hero cards.** Draw 5 cards from your Hero deck.
 If your Hero deck runs out, shuffle your discard pile and add it to your Hero deck.

 **Gain Energy.** Take a number of Energy tokens equal to the Energy Gain listed on your Hero card.